Carlos Salinas de Gortari: Early political career

 Salinas was tapped by President Miguel de la Madrid to serve as Minister of Planning and Budget in 1982, a position that De la Madrid himself had previously held.
 It was a key cabinet position since Mexico was in dire financial circumstances following the presidency of José López Portillo, who as a desperate measure had nationalized the banks in Mexico and expropriated dollar-denominated savings accounts.
-The country held no hard currency reserves, exhaustion of foreign credit, and soaring interest rates. the Ministries of Finance and Planning and Budget became the most powerful positions to deal with the economic crisis.
+The country held no hard currency reserves, exhaustion of foreign credit, and soaring interest rates.
+The Ministries of Finance and Planning and Budget became the most powerful positions to deal with the economic crisis.
 In the cabinet, Salinas's main rival was Jesús Silva Herzog, Minister of Finance.
 In the internecine politics that would decide who would succeed De la Madrid as president, Salinas sought to destroy the reputation of Silva Herzog.
 Another key figure in the cabinet was Manuel Bartlett, Minister of the Interior, with whom Salinas forged a non-compete alliance.
 Salinas also forged other alliances within the circles of power and did not directly compete with De la Madrid for public attention.
 Silva Herzog made missteps in his ministry, which Salinas capitalized on, forcing his resignation.

-Presidential election 1988
+1988 presidential election

 According to historian Enrique Krauze, "Not in their worst nightmares could the lords of the PRI have imagined what would happen to them on the sixth of July 1988.
 As they had done six years before, the electorate came out to vote, but not in support of the official candidate.
 They came to the voting booths to punish him."
 Salinas had become presidential candidate in a difficult time for the PRI which for the first time was faced by significant opposition from the left (National Democratic Front) and from the right (National Action Party, PAN).
 The candidate of the PAN was Manuel Clouthier.

 Cuauhtémoc Cárdenas, son of President Lázaro Cárdenas, registered as an opposing candidate from a left-wing coalition called Frente Democrático Nacional.
 He rapidly became a popular figure, and became the first opposing candidate to fill the Zócalo with sympathizers and to seriously threaten the PRI, which had won all presidential elections since its inception in 1929.
 The Ministry of the Interior (Secretaría de Gobernación), through its Federal Electoral Commission, was the institution in charge of the electoral process, and installed a modern computing system to count the votes.
 On election day 6 July 1988, the system "crashed", and when it was finally restored, Carlos Salinas was declared the official winner.
 Even though the elections are extremely controversial, and some maintain that Salinas won legally, the expression se cayó el sistema ("the system crashed") became a colloquial euphemism for electoral fraud.
 As one observer put it, "For the ordinary citizen, it was not the computer network but the Mexican political system that had crashed."